Ponderosa State Park

 Ponderosa State Park is a public recreation area and state park occupying a peninsula in Payette Lake on the northeast edge of McCall in Valley County, Idaho, United States.
 The park's 1515 acre include a second unit, called North Beach, located 6 mi north of McCall at the northern extremity of the lake.
 The park has hiking and biking trails, guided walks, evening programs, beaches, picnic areas, and opportunities for skiing, snowshoeing, and wildlife watching.
+It is also home to the University of Idaho Field Campus.